Meet the Wellness Staff

 Kyle Atkins, M.A.
 Resident in Counseling

-is pending Board Approval as a Resident in Counseling working towards becoming a Licensed Professional Counselor.
+is a Resident in Counseling approved by the Virginia Board of Counseling working towards becoming a Licensed Professional Counselor.
 He graduated from Liberty University with his Masters in Clinical Mental Health.
 Kyle has experience working with teens, college students, older adults, and families who have experienced workplace trauma, adjustment problems, divorce, eating disorders, relationship issues, depression, and anxiety.
 He has grown up overseas in central/eastern Europe for a large portion of his life living in both military and missionary institutions.
 Futhermore, Kyle is passionate for group work and has facilitated college students who are currently in life transitions and groups that have been focused on sex addiction.

 Kyle emphasises strong support systems through healthy relationships, providing a space that is safe for building trust and meeting people at whatever walk of life they are at.
 Kyle works in collaboration with clients to meet their goals through the counseling process and explore deeper experienes that the client has had through out of their life.
 Kyle has used a varety of approaches including Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Famly Systems Therory, Rational Emotive Behavior Therapy, as well as Solution Focused Therapy.
 Kyle has also been open to using other experimental techniques such as empty chair to help clients reach a deeper point in their recovery and experience break through in area of deep conflict.